BenjaminSiskoo/nSide/README.txt

   will only take effect if its data width matches the CPU's access width exactly (8-bit, 16-bit, or 32-bit).

-   Added video rotation to support games such as Dr. Mario & Puzzle League.
-  This support is emulator-agnostic.

 ============================
 Changes from higan: cart-pal
 ============================